ADL-TBB/tbb-bridge-dpi/INSTRUCTIONS.md

 - crossdata_experiment.py

   Experiment where the neural network model is trained on one specific dataset and its performance is tested on another.

+- crossdata_experiment_chembl.py

+  Experiment using the model trained on our chEMBL dataset on BindingDB and human datasets.

 **Case studies**